ZoomInfo

 Account and Stakeholder Mapping for Renewals

 Churn risk spikes when key contacts leave or org charts shift.
-Tracking job changes and reporting structure moves inside customer accounts gives CS and sales the visibility to act before renewal risk materializes.
+Track these changes to act before renewal risk materializes:

 • Executive turnover: CRO, CMO, or VP-level departures at customer accounts